 The Uelzena Group is a medium-sized cooperative enterprise with around 780 employees and consolidated sales of 705 million euros, processing almost 729 million kilograms of liquid dairy raw materials, 636 million kilograms of which is raw milk, at four production sites in northern Germany.The business purpose of Uelzena Group is the support of its member cooperatives and their milk producers.
 See also: Company profile

 The main focus in the action field ‘company’ is economic performance.
 Systematic planning and hard work are the foundations for the business success of the Uelzena Group.
 In its efforts, the Group is supported by various management systems and processes such as strategic multi-year planning, risk management, compliance and management by targets.

 Corporate management defines long-term goals, plans implementation measures and monitors their effectiveness.
-Norms and standards are constantly further developed and require adaptation in corporate management, for example, the change from ISO 9001:2008 to ISO 9001:2015 that took effect in 2018.
+Norms and standards are constantly further developed and require adaptation in corporate management.

 Our sustainable corporate strategy – overview on targets and measures

-- Uelzena eG aims at generating a competitive milk payout for its members and guaranteeing reliable purchases
+- The Uelzena Group aims at generating a competitive milk payout for its members and guaranteeing reliable purchases

-- The goal is not short-term profit, but rather continual good corporate results
+- The goal is not short-term profits, but rather continual good corporate results

 - The independence of the Group must be maintained in the long term

 Reliable and guaranteed sales